 How do you safely remove gel manicures without damaging your nails?

 Do not, I repeat, DO NOT peel off your gel or shellac manicure.
 It must be removed carefully to prevent damage to your nails.
 Of course, if your nails peel on their own, don’t panic.
 It’s happened to me many times before if I apply a coat too thickly or accidentally allow polish to run into my cuticles a bit.
 It’s not the end of the world, but, you want to avoid picking the polish off if you can avoid it because you can bring layers of your nail with it—leading to damaged, thin, brittle nails.

-There are many types of gel polishes available.
-So make sure to read the packaging on your polish’s preferred removal technique.
-Some need a light buffing prior to soaking in acetone.
-And some simply come off by soaking alone.
-With my gel polish, I am able to soak my nails in acetone for 10 minutes, and it will begin to slough off.
+There are many types of gel polishes available, so make sure to read the packaging on your polish’s preferred removal technique.
+Some need a light buffing prior to soaking in acetone and some simply come off by soaking alone.
+With my gel polish, I am able to soak my nails in acetone for 10 minutes (either in a small bowl or with these great clips!), and it will begin to slough off.
 There is no harsh peeling or filing required.
 If you’re having difficulty, very gently file off the topmost layer of polish (not touching any of your actual nail, just the polish!), so that the acetone soaking can penetrate the remaining layers more easily.

 It’s very important to note that gel manicures can be hard on your nails if they are not removed properly.
 It also depends on the individual.
 Some people have sensitivity around the nails, or have nails that are naturally thin.
 If you notice any issues, take a break from manicures of any kind for a while to give your nails a rest.
 Personally, I don’t have any issues because I’m very careful about removal.
 Fully allowing them to soak and flake off rather than doing any peeling or harsh filing.
 Because of this, I will often go months at a time with fresh gel manicures every three weeks or so.

 How does gel compare to dip nail polish?
 Is dip healthier or more long-lasting?